CyberPrivacy/WhitePaper/README.md

 **We can use docker technology, which can automatically complete the server configuration required by the code**.
 The server downloads the docker configuration file and code, and the docker automatically builds and deploys the code.

-With the increased number of users, the performance of the Privacy Server needs to be increased accordingly.
-How to enhance the performance of the server, while this server is protected from physical touching?
+With the increased number of users, the performance of the Privacy Server Cluster needs to be increased accordingly.
+How to enhance the performance of the server cluster, while this server cluster is protected from physical touching?

 We can imagine two approaches.

 First, we can solve it through the management method.
-If it needs to be expanded, the DAO issues a notification, after a fixed period of time for stakeholders to learn about it, the validator can participate in monitoring the expanded process ,and report any suspicious behavior.
+If it needs to be expanded, the DAO community should public a notification, after a fixed period of time for stakeholders to learn about it, the validator can participate in monitoring the expanded process ,and report any suspicious behavior.

 Second, we can solve it through technology.
-Creating a distributed system will be a good choice.But Obviously, each server in this distributed system should be Privacy Server.
+Creating a distributed system will be a good choice.But Obviously, each server cluster in this distributed system should be Privacy Server Cluster.

 ## How to develop code that meets the security requirements?